codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 This will make all push-events (including tags) that do follow the `tag...` pattern to be excluded.
 Therefore all tags like `tag1`, `tag-X` **won't** trigger the pipeline.

+### Support for building pull requests from forks

+By default the git trigger will only work for events coming from your personal repository.
+You can also use triggers from events that are coming from forks.
+This is a very useful feature for open source projects, as it allows you to run your own unit tests and other checks against a new feature *before* actually merging it in your repo.

+To enable this behavior
+* Toggle the *support pull request events from forks* switch
+* In the *pr comment* field enter a custom string (accepts regex)

+Then once a contributor creates a fork of your repository and submits a pull request, you can review the code and then add a comment on your own that matches the PR comment expression.

+{% include image.html
+lightbox="true"
+file="/images/pipeline/triggers/pr-from-fork.png"
+url="/images/pipeline/triggers/pr-from-fork.png"
+alt="Triggering a public build from a comment" caption="Triggering a public build from a comment" max-width="50%"
+%}

+Once that is done, Codefresh will launch your pipeline against the Pull Request.
+If you manage an open source project with Codefresh, remember to enable [public builds]({{site.baseurl}}/docs/configure-ci-cd-pipeline/build-status/#public-build-logs) as well.

 ### Monorepo support (Modified files)